 Avoiding crucial mistakes at the design stage

-Once a in a while I run into a design mistake that indicates that SEO was completely ignored when the site was designed.
-Here are few examples:
+Once in a while, I run into a design mistake that indicates that SEO was completely ignored when the site was designed.
+Here are a few examples:

-Text content shown as an image – As was mentioned above, search engines cannot ‘look’ at images.
+Text content is shown as an image – As was mentioned above, search engines cannot ‘look’ at images.
 While giving an image a good name can help, it is always better to present words in text rather than in images.
-In one particular case the entire website was designed in a way that page headers where made out of pretty images.
-From an SEO standpoint the page header is one of the most important parts, and keywords should certainly be used here.
+In one particular case, the entire website was designed in a way that page headers were made out of pretty images.
+From an SEO standpoint, the page header is one of the most important parts, and keywords should certainly be used here.
 Some websites need to be completely redone in order to adhere to this basic SEO practice.

 When developing a website, a lot of people focus on the structure and the design.
 While these are very important, make sure to take SEO into account too.
 Not only will it save you time and money but it is crucial in helping your potential clients find you.